-In the fifth-grade English classroom, students will continue to build important reading, writing, speaking, and listening skills.
+In the fifth-grade Humanities classroom, students will continue to build important reading, writing, speaking, and listening skills.
 They will read more challenging literature and other sources of information and continue to grow their vocabulary.
-Students will participate in Daily Grammar Practice which helps them to understand the basics of grammar and mechanics so that they can get the most out of lessons in usage and writing.
+Fifth-grade students study the story of America from 1865 to the present day.
+Novel studies will be utilized to highlight historical events such as the Civil War, World War 2, and the Civil Rights Movement while giving students the opportunity to build their reading comprehension and fluency skills.
+Students will participate in Daily Grammar Practice which helps them to understand the basics of grammar and mechanics to build the proficiency of those skills in writing.
 Students will also be expected to understand and clearly summarize what they have learned from readings and classroom discussions, referring to specific evidence and details from the text.
 Students will write regularly and continue to develop their ability to gather, organize, interpret, and present information.

 In fifth-grade science, the students will explore six modules based on the Next Generation Science Standards.
 The modules are the structure and properties of matter, physical and chemical changes, plant and animal needs, matter in ecosystems, interactions of Earth’s major systems, and the solar system and beyond.

 This course allows students to explore and experience many aspects of the fine arts, including music, drama, and visual arts.
 A broad-based approach will help students to develop an appreciation and understanding of how the arts can stimulate creativity and provide a means for self-expression.

 Fifth-grade physical education class will focus on games and activities that will help students to develop the skills necessary to be active participants in the process of learning.
 Students learn in different ways and progress at different rates; knowing that students are going to be at different stages of processing for understanding a new skill set, this class will focus in on individual, social, and contextual processes.